 This Act was passed in 1938 and was brought into force from 1st July, 1939.
 This act applies to the GIC and the four subsidiaries.
-The act was amended several times in the years 1950, 1968, 1988, 1999.
+The act was amended several times in the years 1950, 1968, 1988, 1999,2015.
 This Act specifies the restrictions and limitations applicable as specified by the Central Government under powers conferred by section 35 of the General Insurance Business (Nationalization) Act.
 The important provisions of the Act relate to:

 Registration: Every insurer is required to obtain a Certificate of Registration from the Controller of Insurance, by making the payment of requisite fees.
-Registration should be renewed annually.
+Registration should be renewed annually and required to pay annual fees.

 Accounts and audit: An insurer is required to maintain separate accounts of the receipts and payments in each class of insurance viz.
-Fire.
-Marine and Miscellaneous Insurance.
+Fire, Marine and Miscellaneous Insurance.
+The insurance company is also required to maintain separate account relating to the funds of shareholders and policyholders.
 Apart from the regular financial statements, the companies are required to maintain the following documents in respect of each class of insurance:

-- · Record of Cover notes specifying the details of the risk covered
+- Record of Cover notes specifying the details of the risk covered

 - Record of policies

 - · Record of premiums

-- · Record of endorsements
+- Record of endorsements

 - · Record of Bank guarantees

 - · Record of claims

 - Register of agency force and business procured by each with details of commission

 - Register of employees

 - Cash Books

 - Reinsurance details

 - Claims register